Logo

 • Adding a formula for Net Amount

 My macro recording looked like this code below (after some cleanup to streamline a few steps).
 The arrow shows the macro name.
-I chose to leave it as “TestMacro” but ordinarily I would give it a more meaningful name.
-This name - whatever it is - is what you would put in the Export Solutions window when you create this later.
+I chose to leave it as "TestMacro" but ordinarily I would give it a more meaningful name.
+This name - whatever it is - is what needs to be put in the Export Solutions window.

-I’ve also highlighted an area that I would be fixing if this were real.
-It’s a specific range of cells for copying my Net Amount formula down to.
-If this were a production macro, I would be changing this code to “find” the last row and copy the formula down so that it worked no matter how many rows of data exported.
+I've also highlighted an area that I would be fixing if this were real.
+It's a specific range of cells for copying my Net Amount formula.
+If this were a production macro, I would be changing this code to "find" the last row and copy the formula down so that it worked no matter how many rows of data were exported.

-At this point, save this file somewhere as an macro-enabled file (.xlsm).
-If it’s an Export Solution that others will use, ensure you save it somewhere that is accessible by all users.
+At this point, save this file somewhere as a macro-enabled file (.xlsm).
+If it's an Export Solution that others will use, ensure it is saved somewhere that is accessible by all users.

-One side note: I usually am testing and re-testing the macro thoroughly before moving on, using the original test data.
-Once I’m happy with how it works in Excel, the rest should be easy!
+One side note: I usually test and re-test the macro thoroughly before moving on, using the original test data.
+Once I'm happy with how it works in Excel, the rest should be easy!

 Excel macro